Mrfrey14/salesforceDev/SF-Best-Practices-Documentation.md

 ### _<u>Javascript<u>_

-- If the javascript is not contained in an Aura Component or an LWC, Javascript should be housed in its own static resource file and added to the code via a script tag.
+- If the javascript is not contained in an Aura Component or an LWC (for instance a third party JS library), Javascript should be housed in its own static resource file and added to the code via a script tag or imported appropriately in an LWC or Aura component.

 - Javascript should be formatted and commented using the exact same standards as outlined above for apex.